 How do carotenoids work their magic?
-A portion of carotenoids like beta-carotene are converted to vitamin A once they’re absorbed.
+A portion of carotenoids like beta-carotene is converted to vitamin A once they’re absorbed.
 Vitamin A is intimately involved in the regulation of cell growth and replication and may keep tumor cells in check by blocking their ability to grow and replicate uncontrollably.
 Plus, carotenoids are powerful antioxidants that protect cells against oxidative damage that can lead to malignancies.
 Carotenoids also impact immunity, and a healthy immune system is important for defending against all types of disease, including cancer.

 What Are the Best Sources of Carotenoids?

-The most obvious sources are orange veggies like carrots, sweet potatoes and winter squash, but many green vegetables are also rich in natural carotenoids, although their orange color is less apparent due to their high chlorophyll content.
+The most obvious sources are orange veggies like carrots, sweet potatoes, and winter squash, but many green vegetables are also rich in natural carotenoids, although their orange color is less apparent due to their high chlorophyll content.

 Some of the best “green” sources of carotenoids include kale, Swiss chard, spinach, watercress and leafy greens of all types.
-Broccoli is not only a good source of carotenoids, it also contains other natural chemicals like sulforaphanes and indoles that have anti-cancer properties.
+Broccoli is not only a good source of carotenoids, but it also contains other natural chemicals like sulforaphanes and indoles that have anti-cancer properties.
 Indoles seem to offer protection against estrogen-dependent breast tumors by their effect on estrogen.
 They convert more powerful estrogens to weaker ones that are less likely to stimulate breast tissue.
 No wonder they call broccoli a super-veggie!

-Some fruits that are good sources of carotenoids include cantaloupe, apricots, mangos and goji berries.
+Some fruits that are good sources of carotenoids include cantaloupe, apricots, mangos, and goji berries.

 Get Your Carotenoids Naturally From Foods

 There’s no evidence that carotenoid supplements offer the same benefits as natural carotenoids.
-In fact carotenoid supplements have been linked with an increased risk for lung cancer in smokers.
+In fact, carotenoid supplements have been linked with an increased risk of lung cancer in smokers.
 It’s difficult to isolate out a single nutritional component, place it into a supplement and expect it to have the same health benefits as that found in foods.
 Carotenoids work in synergy with other components in fruits and vegetables to exert their protective benefits.
 Think spinach – not supplements!